-Lines 107-175 comprise the subroutine divisor.
+Line 108-176 comprise the subroutine divisor.
 Many of these statements have been described or addressed already, but a few additional points of interest remain:

-1. The data statement (line 142) is a useful way to set constants that are to remain the same throughout execution (though they could be changed by subsequent assignment statements if desired).
+1. The data statement (line 143) is a useful way to set constants that are to remain the same throughout execution (though they could be changed by subsequent assignment statements if desired).
 In this case, the value for small is set to 0.0001.
 If there were other variables to set by the same data statement, one would add them after small separated by commas, and their corresponding values would be listed between the slashes, also separated by commas.
 For more than one value in the data statement, I often list them "stacked" (with the variable name appearing directly above its value), and/or leave enough blanks between each variable name so that each variable name takes up eight characters.
 Again, this is strictly for ease of reading by a human.
 Thus, suppose there were four variables instead of one, namely tiny, small, big, and huge.
 My data statement would then look like this:

-'''

-real tiny , small , big , huge data tiny , small , big , huge / 1.0e-32 , 0.0001 , 1000.0 , 1.0e32 /
+real tiny , small , big , huge data tiny , small , big , huge 1 / 1.0e-32 , 0.0001 , 1000.0 , 1.0e32 /

-'''

 The vertical alignment allows for no mistaking what value is assigned to each variable.
 Note also how scientific notation is expressed for single-precision real variables $(1.0e-32 = 1.0 \times 10^{-32})$.
 For double-precision (real8) variables, one uses a d instead of the e.
-Thus, $1.0 \times 10^{99} = 1.0$ d99.
+Thus, $1.0 \times 10^{99} = 1.0d99$.

-2. Line 147 acknowledges the fact that 2 and 3 are already prime, and so there is no need to go through the motions to see if these have any divisors.
-Thus, execution is returned straight away with the logical variable lflag set to .true. (i.e., number is prime).
+- 2. Line 148 acknowledges the fact that 2 and 3 are already prime, and so there is no need to go through the motions to see if these have any divisors.
+Thus, execution is returned straight away with the logical variable lflag set to .true. (i.e., number is prime). - 3.
+Note the vertical alignment in lines 156-158.

-- 3. Still on line 147, it (as well as line 161) is an example of an "if test" (§5.2) done on numerical values.
-Unlike logical variables which can either be .eqv. or .neqv. (line 61), numerical and character values can be one of .eq., .ne., .gt., .lt., .ge., and .le..
-Note the use of .eq. instead of =, again with the periods.
-This is interpreted by the compiler as a "logical equal" rather than an "assignment" as specified by '=' and different again from the logical equivalent (.eqv.) reserved for logical variables. - 4.
-Note the vertical alignment in lines 155-157.
 I want the square root of number, but number is an integer, and I cannot take the square root of an integer because the square root intrinsic function sqrt expects a real number (single or double precision) as an argument (§5.9.2).
-Thus, by using the intrinsic function real (§5.9.13), line 155 converts the value of the integer number to real, and assigns the real variable rnum that value.
-Thus, if number=1000, line 155 would assign rnum=1000.000, seven digits of precision for a four byte ("single precision") real number.
+Thus, by using the intrinsic function real (§5.9.13), line 156 converts the value of the integer number to real, and assigns the real variable rnum that value.
+Thus, if number=1000, line 156 would assign rnum=1000.000, seven digits of accuracy for a four byte ("single precision") real number.

-Now, one thing one has to realise about a computer is it is not always as precise as you might expect.
+Now, one thing one has to realise about a computer is it is not always as accurate as you might expect.
 On some compilers, 1000 might get converted to 999.9999 or 1000.001, rather than 1000.000.
-These imprecisions are usually infrequent and innocuous, though on some rare occasions, they can lead to very wrong answers.
-If high precision is required, one can use so-called "double-precision" real numbers (declared as real8 instead of real), or one can make some minor alterations to the algorithm to account for such potential problems, as done in line 157.
+These inaccuracies are usually infrequent and innocuous, though on some rare occasions, they can lead to very wrong answers.
+If high accuracy is required, one can use so-called "double-precision" real numbers (declared as real8 instead of real), or one can make some minor alterations to the algorithm to account for such potential problems, as done in line 158.

-Line 157 converts the square root of rnum back to an integer, using the intrinsic function int (opposite operation of real).
+Line 158 converts the square root of rnum back to an integer, using the intrinsic function int (opposite operation of real).
 This conversion is done by truncation, not by rounding.
 Thus, 6.928 (the square root of 48) gets truncated back to 6 when converted to an integer, not rounded up to 7.